bowenleng/Contader/README.md

 <br>
 <br>
-Boteleder de Tausle Diufasedo means "the storage of a thousand thoughts" in my constructed language(conlang) Wacha and is shortened either as BdTD or just Boteleder is the name of the library of code I created intended to solve math problems and simplify my other projects.
+Boteleder de Tausle Diufasedo means "the storage of a thousand thoughts" in my constructed language(conlang) Wacha and is shortened either as BdTD or just Boteleder.
+This is a library of code I created intended to solve math problems and simplify my other projects.